sachink1729/ecommerce-classification/README.md

 # ecommerce-classification

 ## Overview
 This project focuses on classifying e-commerce products using [Distilbert Model](https://huggingface.co/distilbert/distilbert-base-uncased).
-It leverages Python 3.11, Huggingface, Pytorch.
+It leverages Python 3.11, Huggingface's Transformers library, and Pytorch.

 ## Repository Structure
-- **Notebook**: Contains Jupyter Notebook for POC, data analysis and model training.
+- **Notebook**: Contains Jupyter Notebook for POC, data analysis, and model training.
-- **Scripts**: Python scripts for data preprocessing, model evaluation, training and Inference.
+- **Scripts**: Python scripts for data preprocessing, model evaluation, training, and inference.
 - **Dockerfile**: Configuration to containerize the application.

 ## Languages Used